This post may contain affiliate links. Read the full disclosure here.

 We’ve already established that putting a layer of gravel in your pot won’t help the water drain quicker – it’ll hinder it in fact.

 As long as you’re allowing your plants to dry out completely before watering them again, they’ll be fine.
+How completely they dry out depends on the plant, which is why I’m so in love with moisture meters.

 I really shouldn’t be the go-to succulent guru though, because I made a beautiful arrangement of succulents in a shallow bowl (not the best for drainage tbh) and thought the white fuzz they developed was really cute.